Quasi-analog signal

-In telecommunication, a quasi-analog signal is a digital signal that has been converted to a form suitable for transmission over a specified analog channel.
+In telecommunications, a quasi-analog signal is a digital signal that has been converted to a form suitable for transmission over a specified analog channel.

 The specification of the analog channel should include frequency range, bandwidth, signal-to-noise ratio, and envelope delay distortion.
 When quasi-analog form of signaling is used to convey message traffic over dial-up telephone systems, it is often referred to as voice-data.
 A modem may be used for the conversion process.